An explicit version of Chen's theorem and the linear sieve: An upper bound for

-We now drop the restriction $(p_1,N)=1$ and relax the condition $p_1p_2p_3<N$, so that $p_1$ and $p_2p_3$ will range over independent intervals introducing a bilinear form that we can bound using Lemma~\ref{lemma:bf}.
-In doing this we introduce
+where $z=N^{1/8}$ and $y=N^{1/3}$ (Equations \eqref{Nyzeq} and \eqref{Bset}).
+With a view to apply Lemma~\ref{lemma:bf}, we now drop the restriction $(p_1,N)=1$ and relax the condition $p_1p_2p_3<N$, so that $p_1$ and $p_2p_3$ will range over independent intervals giving a bilinear form.
+In doing this we define

 where